vb-consulting/Norm.net/Documentation/reference/read.md

 - Non generic version yields a name and value tuple array for each row: `(string name, object value)[]`.

 - The tuple array represents a row returned from the database where:
-  - `string name` is the column name.
+  - `string name` is the column name
-  - `object value` is the column value.
+  - `object value` is the column value

 - This is a very basic mapping approach.